kubre/VectorLite/readme.md

-# VDB: Simple Vector Database
+# VectorLite: Simple Vector Database

 Database for storing any querying the embeddings and metadata alongside it.

+## WIP: Just toy project as of now not even in working state

+**To Run:** `go run main.go record.go`

+There is also python file to generate and test with embeddings as of now

 ## Development Log (26 Aug 2023)